Boston · Rhode Island · New England The Designer's Field Guide Volume I

 When the speaker is the object.

 Sometimes the audio shouldn't hide — it should be sculpture.
-As one of the few Bang & Olufsen dealers in New England, with the largest showroom in Massachusetts, we can weave B&O's iconic speakers and televisions into a room as design objects in their own right, in finishes and fabrics chosen to belong.
+As one of the few Bang & Olufsen dealers in New England — and home to the region's largest showroom, in the Boston Design Center — we can weave their iconic speakers and televisions into a room as design objects in their own right, in finishes and fabrics chosen to belong.
 Disappear it or display it — your call, and we're equipped for either.

 Decisions you own

-• Statement vs. seamless — sculptural B&O pieces or fully concealed audio
+• Statement vs. seamless — sculptural Bang & Olufsen pieces or fully concealed audio

 • Finish & fabric — cover colors and materials selected to the palette